Investment Calculator

 Estimate future portfolio value after contributions, return assumptions, fees, and optional tax drag.

-What Is an Investment Calculator?
+Open AI Financial Dashboard βWhat Is an Investment Calculator?

 How Investment Growth Works

-- Starting investment: your current portfolio or initial deposit.
+Your current portfolio or initial deposit.

-Why Fees and Taxes Matter
+Why Fees and Tax Drag Matter

 Common Investment Calculator Mistakes